 PNG(Portable Network Graphics)

-Compared to JPG and GIF, PNG is relatively recent as it was invented in order to overcome the limitations of GIF.
-It is used for still images and has the ability to retain all the details of the original image.
-The 24-bit variety can display more than 16 million colors while the 8-bit version supports 256 colors.
-As PNG supports transparency, such images can be superimposed over other images to create different back drops.
+Compared to JPG and GIF, PNG is relatively recent as it was invented to overcome the limitations of GIF.
+It is used for still images and can retain all the details of the original image.
+The 24-bit variety can display more than 16 million colours while the 8-bit version supports 256 colours.
+As PNG supports transparency, such images can be superimposed over other images to create different backdrops.
 PNG images don’t degrade while editing but these files tend to be larger than JPG files.

 TIFF (Tag Image File Format)

 TIFF is good for pixel-based images that need to be printed.
 It is used for archiving or storing superior raster type graphics.
 TiFF files are large but retain quality and data.
 It is lossless and each time a file is edited and saved, there is no loss of quality (if uncompressed).
 They are generally not used to display web images because of file size.

 PSD (Photoshop Document)

 This is the default format for Photoshop files and this format is best for photographs as Photoshop creates raster images.
 This is used only when there is a need to preserve transparency, layers, text and so on.
 However, the files can only be opened by Photoshop.
 Photoshop can be a complex application to understand, so why not give our free Photoshop Beginners tutorial a try?

 This is a file format, where information is not compressed but is received directly from the digital camera.
 The images live up to their name because they're untouched.
 This means that the quality of images is superior and editing can be done to rectify problem areas without degradation of image quality.
 The files size of RAW images is large as they contain a lot of uncompressed data.